foundry-rs/starknet-foundry/docs/src/testing/using-cheatcodes.md

     let balance = safe_dispatcher.get_balance().unwrap();
     assert_eq!(balance, 0);

+    // Function `increase_balance` from HelloStarknet contract
+    // requires the caller_address to be 123
     let pranked_address: ContractAddress = 123.try_into().unwrap();

     // Prank the contract_address for a span of 2 calls prank(CheatTarget::One(contract_address), pranked_address, CheatSpan::Calls(2));